SpdPnd98/SpdPnd98-personal-website/_posts/2019-08-31-My-journey-to-the-best-developer's-setup.md

 If I were in the US, I believe I'd jumped onto Craigslist or ebay, then find the best deal, meet up with the seller and buy the item after physically inspecting it.
 Since I was in Singapore, the only platform that was similar was Carousell.
 I decided to look there and after a few months of snooping around most thinkpad listings (think I went through at least 600+ listings), I found a used thinkpad x220 series with negotiable price.

 I offered 100SGD to buy his Thinkpad X220 with 4GB, 320 GB HDD an 2nd Gen i5 processor.
-We met up and te deal went very smoothly.
+We met up and the deal went very smoothly.
 I refered to codingIndex's blog to ensure Intel AT was disabled (not permanantly as it could increase resale value one day) and more importantly, Computrace.
 Upon checking, I was plesantly surprised that on my unit, Computrace can be manually disabled. other than some annoying stickers, a small chip at the left palm rest, a faulty left click that came with the keyboard, and an iconic Indian scent (no offense sorry!), I was pretty satisfied with the device!

 My next step was to remove the sticker on the device, clean the device physically, then upgrade the device with more RAM and an SSD.